 Natalia’s research interests primarily focus on contemporary grassroots politics in post-socialist Eastern Europe.
 She studies the political behaviour of ordinary people who live far from capital cities.
-Much of her work focuses on rural social movements, food sovereignty, everyday (hidden) resistance, authoritarian populism and state-society relations in post-socialist settings.
+Much of her work focuses on agrarian populism, rural social movements, food sovereignty, everyday (hidden) resistance, right-wing movements and state-society relations in post-socialist settings.

 Natalia received her PhD degree in 2016 from the Institute of Social Studies of Erasmus University, the Netherlands.
-After completing her PhD, she was a visiting researcher at the University of Oxford and a research fellow at the New Europe College in Bucharest, and the University of Helsinki.
+After completing her PhD, she was a visiting researcher/lecturer at the University of Oxford, the New Europe College in Bucharest, and the University of Helsinki.

 Two of her articles (‘Resistance or adaptation?
 Ukrainian peasants’ responses to land grabbing’ and ‘Naive Monarchism and Rural Resistance in Contemporary Russia’) received ‘The Best Article’ awards from Erasmus University in 2016 and 2017.